anoma/taiga/book/src/users.md

 That is, a `User` in Taiga can own, send and receive notes.
 Each user has an **address** that identifies them, **validity predicates** that authorize their actions, and **keys** that are used to derive parameters.

 ### Validity predicates
 Each user has validity predicates that authorize spending and receiving notes.
-Validity predicates that authorize sending notes are called $VK_{Send}$, and validity predicates that authorize receiving notes are called $VK_{Rec}$.
+Validity predicates that authorize sending notes are called $VP_{Send}$, and validity predicates that authorize receiving notes are called $VP_{Rec}$.

 These VPs check that input and output notes of the transactions satisfy certain constraints.
 When a user wants to spend a note, the satisfaction of his $VK_{Send}$ is required.
 Similarly, to receive a note, user's $VK_{Rec}$ must be satisfied.